-The government have announced £4.6 billion in new lockdown grants to support businesses and protect jobs
+The government have announced £4.6 billion in new lockdown payments to support businesses and protect jobs

-There will be one-off top up grants for businesses that have been forced (mandated) to close in the national lockdown from 5 January 2021.
+There will be one-off top up payment for businesses that have been forced (mandated) to close in the national lockdown from 5 January 2021.

 The one-off top-ups will be granted to closed businesses as follows: